 David Harmer updated us on Surrey County Council.

 Due to the popularity of Frensham Ponds.
-Priory lane has been closed.
+Priory and Pond Lanes have been closed.

 Churt PC have expressed concerns about residents not being able to get out due to people parking with no consideration for others.

-This is being dealt with a joint action of WBC and the Police.
+This is being dealt with a Joint Action Group of WBC and the Police.

 12. Review Draft Agar and Payments to be approved.